-So buy younger.
-It saves you money and covers you in case something horrible or cataclysmic should happen like it did to Christopher Reeves.
-And, after all, what have you got to lose but a little bit of time in exploring it?
+It saves you money and covers you in case something horrible or cataclysmic should happen.
+After all, what have you got to lose but a little bit of time in exploring it?
 That little bit of time might mean everything to you and your family down the years.